severo/discourse-dashboard/README.md

 ## Deploy

 To deploy the app to Observable, see https://observablehq.com/framework/deploying.
+See https://severo.observablehq.cloud/observable-forum-dashboard/ for an example.

+To deploy the app to an Hugging Face space, have a look at https://huggingface.co/blog/severo/build-static-html-spaces, and the deployed example: https://huggingface.co/spaces/severo/hf-forum-dashboard (the "code space" is https://huggingface.co/spaces/severo/build-hf-forum-dashboard).

 ## Project structure